 Former President Barack Obama: A Legacy of Moving Forward

-There are a number of Americans who will probably spend Obama’s birthday reminiscing about the good old days when he was actually caring for people and doing real American political work like establishing the Affordable Care Act, taking action to save the environment by signing the Paris Agreement and creating 11.3 million new jobs that caused the unemployment rate to drop to 4.6 percent, the lowest rate in nearly a decade.
+There are a number of Americans who will probably spend Obama’s birthday and President’s Day reminiscing about the good old days when he was actually caring for people and doing real American political work like establishing the Affordable Care Act, taking action to save the environment by signing the Paris Agreement and creating 11.3 million new jobs that caused the unemployment rate to drop to 4.6 percent, the lowest rate in nearly a decade.

-But even though he’s no longer in the White House, the 44th President Of the United States has still been keeping busy by helping others to speak up for their rights as citizens and creating his foundation.
+But even though he’s no longer in the White House, the 44th President Of The United States has still been keeping busy by helping others to speak up for their rights as citizens and creating his foundation.
 Built upon many of the same principals as his presidency, Obama and his wife started clocking more hours for the nonprofit corporation, established in 2014, aimed at developing the future leaders and active citizens that will one day impact the world.